LB°24 Participants

 Daniel de Paula

-The multiple propositions of Daniel de Paula (b.
-1987, Brazilian) reflect upon the production of space as the reproduction of dominant abstract ideologies such as capital, property, labor, and value.
+Daniel de Paula (b.
+1987, Brazilian) reflects upon the production of space as the reproduction of dominant abstract ideologies.

 Through a posture that is not constrained to the artistic field, his practice is intersected by notions of human and physical geography, revealing his interest in understanding the complex social, political, economic, and historical forces concealed within our surrounding material reality.